Badajoz: Alcazaba

 The Alcazaba, a Moorish citadel built in the 9th century by Ibn Marwan, was fortified by the Almohad caliph Abu Yaqub Yusuf in 1169, although there are traces of earlier work dating back to 913 and 1030.
 The Alcazaba served as the primary residences for the rulers of the Taifa of Badajoz in the 11th and 12th centuries.
 The Almohad rulers were expelled in the 13th century at the hands of Alfonso IX of León.
 The Torre de Espantaperros has a height of 30 m and is built of mud and mortar.
 It has an octagonal plan with a quadrangular structure that once provided scenic views of the countryside.
 The name is attributed to the sharp ringing of a bell that was one installed in the tower.
-The building attached to it, built in the 16th century called La Galera, once served as city hall, then a prison and finally it is now the Archaeological Museum.
+The building attached to it, built in the 16th century called La Galera, once served as city hall, then a prison.
 A well-tended garden surrounded this monument where archeological finds from the Visigothic, Roman, and other periods were found.